Cass Bauer-Bilodeau

-Cass Bauer-Bilodeau (born Cassandra Sue Bauer on June 27, 1972) is an American former collegiate and professional basketball player.
+Cass Bauer-Bilodeau (born Cassandra Sue Bauer on June 27, 1972) is an American former professional basketball player in the American Basketball League (ABL) and Women's National Basketball Association (WNBA).
+She played college basketball for the Montana State Bobcats.

 Basketball career

-A native of Hysham, Montana, she graduated in 1994 from Montana State University, where she played for their basketball team, nicknamed The Bobcats, and earned a degree in nursing.
+A native of Hysham, Montana, she graduated in 1994 from Montana State University, where she played for the Bobcats, and earned a degree in nursing.
 She led the Bobcats to their first championship in the Big Sky Conference.

-She began her professional career in 1996 with the Columbus Quest in the now-defunct American Basketball League (ABL).
+She began her professional career in 1996 with the Columbus Quest in the now-defunct ABL.
 She became the ABL's all-time free throw percentage leader, making 147 out of 168 free throws for an average of 87 percent.

-After the ABL folded due to financial difficulties, she joined the Women's National Basketball Association (WNBA) from 1999 to 2002, playing for the Charlotte Sting, the Washington Mystics, and the Sacramento Monarchs.
+After the ABL folded due to financial difficulties, she joined the WNBA from 1999 to 2002, playing for the Charlotte Sting, the Washington Mystics, and the Sacramento Monarchs.
 Citing pain in her right knee, she announced her retirement shortly before the 2003 season.